 Prescription Medicine Coverage

-Your insurer has coverage for a list of medicines known as formulary.
+Your insurer has coverage for a list of medicines known as a formulary.
 This list is divided into tiers that determine the amount of co-pay or coinsurance you have to pay.
-If a medicine is not on this list, it might not be covered in the insurance.
+If a medicine is not on this list, it might not be covered by the insurance.
 As a result, you might have to go through a long process to obtain coverage.
-Please make a list of your medications and compare it with the formulary of your insurance plan to ensure your medicines are insured.
+Please make a list of your medications and compare them with the formulary of your insurance plan to ensure your medicines are insured.

 You might have to pay a certain sum of money out of your pocket before your coverage starts.
 For example, if your deductible amounts to $2000, your health insurance plan won’t pay for your medical expenses unless it exceeds $2000.
 The out-of-the-pocket costs can include specialist visits, prescriptions, and even procedure fees.
 Always check with your insurer to ensure that your plan has a single, combined deductible for pharmacy and medical services or a separate deductible for prescriptions.

 Health insurance is inherently complex.
 Even after taking the above steps, you may still need the help of an insurance expert who’ll help you find a good health insurance plan for your needs.

 By analyzing the costs, benefits, and health plan networks, you can find health insurance that suits your needs.
 To learn more about health insurance, contact our experts at J. Archer Insurance Group today.
 We are ready and able to walk you through the process of choosing the right insurance plan for your needs!